zhongzisha/alphafold3_google/WEIGHTS_PROHIBITED_USE_POLICY.md

 restrictions set out below.
 This policy uses the same defined terms as the [AlphaFold 3 Model Parameters Terms of Use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md).

-**You must not access or use nor allow others to access or use the the AlphaFold 3 Assets:**
+**You must not access or use nor allow others to access or use the AlphaFold 3 Assets:**

 1.  **On behalf of a commercial organization or in connection with any commercial activities, including research on behalf of commercial